 (a) Authority to impose charges and fees.
-A national bank may charge its customers non-interest charges and fees, including deposit account service charges.6 accounts without charging any fee.
-You have not requested our opinion, and we accordingly express no view, about whether the Texas law you describe or any similar state law would apply to national banks.
+A national bank may charge its customers non-interest charges and fees, including deposit account service charges.5

 The bank's authority in this, as in all other, areas must be exercised in a manner that is consistent with safe and sound banking practices.
-Paragraph (b) of section 7.40027 sets out the factors that the bank should consider to ensure that its process for setting its fees and charges is consistent with safety and soundness:
+Paragraph (b) of section 7.4002^6 sets out the factors that the bank should consider to ensure that its process for setting its fees and charges is consistent with safety and soundness: